gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 ---
 layout: post
-title: Post-Truth — On the Collapse of the Epistemic Commons
+title: "Post-Truth: On the Collapse of the Epistemic Commons"
 date: 2025-05-09
 description: How we stopped agreeing on what is real, and what that means for everything.
 tags: skepsis, fragmenta, metaxy, philosophy, EN, post-truth,